ambarket/botbattle/SaveTheIslandJSONFramework.md

                       lines : [ "An array", "of lines output by the bot", "stderr on this turn." ] },
                 },
+                // Turn 3
+                {
+                  'animatableEvents': [     // Each animatableEvent must have an event name and data object {
+                       'event': 'move',
+                       'data': {
+                         'objectName' : 'player1',
+                         'finalPosition' : 0
+                       }
+                     },
+                  ],
+                  'gameData' : {
+                    'player1Tiles' : [1, 3, 5, 5, 3],    // The tiles after this turn
+                    'player2Tiles' : [2, 4, 3, 5, 1],
+                    'turnDescription' : "Player 2 used a 3 tile to move to position 11.",  // May not be necessary but would be nice.
+                  },
+                  'debugData' : {
+                       lines : [ "An array", "of lines output by the bot", "stderr on this turn." ] },
+                },
               ] // End game state array